Xin-10/YouTube-Trending-Video-Analysis-and-Prediction/README.md

-# Netflix Data Visualization Project
+# YouTube Trending Video Analysis and Prediction

 In this project, I explored over 3 million trending video records from 113 countries to understand what makes a video go viral (dataset:Trending Youtube Video Statistics).